Pentracchiano/DistributedProgrammingLHobby/docs/markdown/interfaces/REST_API.md

 ### Creation of a completed match

-A completed match can't be created from an user, but it is automatically generated after the end of an ongoing match.
+Completed matches are only automatically generated after the end of an ongoing match.

 ### :octicons-lock-16:{: .lock } List completed matches